-B. Master's degree with significant study in pertinent to the specialized field, including, but not limited to International Development or other relevant field, including business, finance, urban planning, health, education AND a minimum of seven (7) years of progressively responsible experience of which a minimum six (6) years must consist of recent project management experience with a USG foreign affairs, Missions, international assistance organizations, or non-governmental organizations, in international development.
-Minimum of five (5) years of overseas field experience preferably in development or crisis contexts.
-Fluency in Arabic, French or Spanish is preferred but not required.
+B. Master's degree with significant study in pertinent to the specialized field, including, but not limited to International Development or other relevant field, including business, finance, urban planning, health, education AND a minimum of seven (7) years of progressively responsible experience of which a minimum six (6) years must consist of recent experience with USG foreign affairs missions, international assistance organizations, or non-governmental organizations in monitoring and evaluation, managing budgets, and/or program design of international development projects.
+Minimum of four (4) years of overseas field experience in international development.
+Fluency in Arabic, French or Spanish is preferred, but not required.